OctopusDeploy/blog/blog/2025-02/cac-runbooks/index.md

 ---

 ### Introducing Config as Code for Runbooks
 We are excited to announce a feature that many have anticipated for a long time: Config as Code for Runbooks.
 This feature adds Config as Code support to Runbooks it gives you a seamless, version-controlled way to manage your workflows.
-This new addition lets you run, create and track your Runbooks in your chosen Git respository bringing your runbooks together with your Deployments process.
-This means less places to make changes and provides more control over your workflows.
+This new addition lets you run, create, and track your Runbooks in your chosen Git repository bringing your runbooks together with your deployment process.
+This means fewer places to make changes and provides more control over your workflows.

 ## Why Config as Code for Runbooks?